cdelgehier/oio-docs/doc/source/arch-design/services.rst

 **ECD**

-ECD (Erasure Coding Daemon) is used to manage Erasure Coding threw C and Java SDKs
+ECD (Erasure Coding Daemon) is used to manage Erasure Coding through C and Java SDKs

 Key characteristics :